Skip to main content

 Prerequisites

-• You have the basic scripted server working (see Creating an OPC UA server).
+• The basic scripted server is working — see Creating an OPC UA server.

 }